nahlibee/OCR-rex/README.md

-# 📇 ID Card Data Extraction App
+# 📇 ID Card Data Extraction App - OCR-rex

 ![React](https://img.shields.io/badge/frontend-React-blue) ![Flask](https://img.shields.io/badge/backend-Flask-red) ![License](https://img.shields.io/badge/license-MIT-green)

 This web application enables users to upload an image of an ID card and extract personal data like name, address, date of birth, and ID card number using Optical Character Recognition (OCR) technologies.
 The app leverages **React** for the frontend and **Flask** for the backend.
-It also supports multiple languages (Arabic, French), with integrated validation for better accuracy.

 ---